 Take a look at Moz’s local search ranking factors and you’ll see that citation signals are a significant factor in the algorithm for both local pack as well as local organic rankings.
 The volume, accuracy, and quality of your citations will either positively or negatively impact your trust signals with search engines which consequently affects your rankings.

 Accurate citations provide an avenue for potential customers to find your business and translate into leads or foot traffic.
 Inaccurate citations can misdirect your customers and potentially damage your revenue.

 Not all citations are created equal and I recommend checking out Whitespark’s list of the top 30 citations for Canada.
 That’s a great place to start if you want to make sure you have consistent and accurate NAP info across the most prominent citation sources.
 As you’ve learned, inaccurate listings can have serious implications for consumer discovery as well as your local search rankings.
-If you need a hand with it you can always reach out to me for help to audit your local citation profile or just leave your questions/comments below.
+If you need a hand with it you can always reach out to me for help to audit your local citation profile.